ShreCodes2809/shres-mlops-project/README.md

-# End-to-end ML project with with MLFlow and AWS
+# End-to-end ML project with with MLFlow and AWS for Wine Quality Prediction

 ## Workflows